napari/napari.github.io/tutorials/image.md

 `rgb` data must either be `uint8`, corresponding to values between 0 and 255, or `float` and between 0 and 1.
 If the values are `float` and outside the 0 to 1 range they will be clipped.

 ## working with colormaps
-Napari supports any colormap that is created with `vispy.color.Colormap`.
+napari supports any colormap that is created with `vispy.color.Colormap`.
 We provide access to some standard colormaps that you can set using a string of their name.
 These include:
 - PiYG
 - blue
 - cyan